 - Changes to the synovial fluid.

-This vicious cycle of inflammation and damage that leads to further inflammation, causes stiffness in joints and chronic pain.
+This vicious cycle of inflammation and damage that leads to further inflammation, causes stiffness in joints and chronic pain in older dogs.

 How many dogs does it affect?

 Many people consider canine arthritis to be a disease of older pets.
 But the truth is that this process starts happening much earlier than we realize.